Antimicrobial Stewardship Program

 Program expansion

-Antimicrobial stewardship is needed in both the inpatient and outpatient setting to maximally influence appropriate antimicrobial use.
-In 2019 the ASP expanded from an inpatient-only program to now also cover ambulatory care, including convenient care clinics.
-With the expansion, the ASP now serves a large array of patients through many locations throughout the Kansas City region.
-Its coverage includes:
+Antimicrobial stewardship is needed in both inpatient and outpatient settings to appropriately influence antimicrobial use.
+In 2019, the ADAP expanded from an inpatient-only program to also cover ambulatory care.
+With the expansion, the ADAP now serves patients in nearly 300 locations, including physician practices throughout the Kansas City area.

-Many individuals in the health system contribute to the program’s success.
-Clinical initiatives of the program are vetted through the Antimicrobial Stewardship Committee and structural leadership is provided by an oversight committee.
+Many individuals at Saint Luke's contribute to the program’s success.
+Clinical initiatives of the program are vetted through the ADAP Pharmacy and Therapeutic subcommittee and structural leadership is provided by a system oversight committee.

 Sarah Boyd, MD, Medical Director